What changes under Turkey's new constitution plan

 The president would decide whether or not to impose a state of emergency and then present it to the parliament.

-Initially the emergency would last six months -- as opposed to three now -- then it can be extended by parliament after a presidential request for four months each time.
+Initially the emergency would last six months -- as opposed to three now -- then it could be extended by parliament after a presidential request for four months at a time.

 Turkey has twice extended the current state of emergency imposed after the failed July 15 coup.